SwannSG/jspy/README.md

 ###sorted

-This is equivalent to the Python sorted function except the it returns a List object.
+This is equivalent to the Python sorted function except that it returns a List object.

 *sorted(somethingIterable)* to invoke.

-If *somethingIterable* isn't iterable *sorted* will return *false*.
+If *somethingIterable* isn't iterable sorted will return false.
 Things that are not iterable are a null, boolean, number or a function.

 Things that are iterable are arrays, strings, List and an object.
-In this context it is something of the form {propertyName1: value1, propertyName1: valu2, ...}.
+In this context an object is something of the form {propertyName1: value1, propertyName1: valu2, ...}.
 When sorted is applied to an object of this form it returns a List with the *propertNames* in alphabetical order.

 *sorted* can also take a second *sortObj* parameter.
 We call *sorted(somethingIterable, sortObj)*.
 The use of the *sortObj* is described in [sort](#sort).